If there is a more typically Swiss tagline than "We plan your spontaneity," I have yet to hear it.

 Day Three: Hiking to a remote chalet.

 Bright blue skies and whips of pink clouds light up our room at dawn.
 Mountains previously hidden have emerged from the fog, and we cannot wait to conquer them.
-The bus driver once again greets us as old friends.
+The bus driver once again greets us like old friends.

 Today, he picks up plenty of skiers along the twisty route up to Minschuns.
 It is a perfect family ski-spot, yet on this Sunday in early February, it is all but deserted.
 We hike along pristine snowy mountain tracks, breaking virgin snow with each step.